thednp/bootstrap.native/README.md

 # Native Javascript for Bootstrap
 This is a set of scripts developed with vanilla Javascript, with superior performance compared to the original jQuery Plugins for Bootstap 3.
+Thanks to [Ingwie Phoenix](https://github.com/IngwiePhoenix) for contributing with npm/RequireJS/CommonJS compatibility.
-See <a href="http://thednp.github.io/bootstrap.native/">demo</a> for examples and instructions.
+See <a href="http://thednp.github.io/bootstrap.native/">demo</a> for scripting examples and instructions.

 # CDN
 New releases will be available automatically on jsdelivr CDN repositories <a href="http://www.jsdelivr.com/#!bootstrap.native">here</a>.